Weirdworld: Other appearances

 Weirdworld is also the setting for a new series starring Dane Whitman, the Black Knight.
 Black Knight fled to Weirdworld after using the Ebony Blade to kill Carnivore.
 Upon arriving on Weirdworld, he killed King Zaltin Tar to establish New Avalon and built an army with the help of Shield and Spear.
 Black Knight has the army built in anticipation of the arrival of the Avengers Unity Division who are seeking to bring him to justice.

-Spider-Man and Deadpool hid from Itsy Bitsy in Weirdworld, where they helped the Bogswaggers escape from the Witch Queen le Fay and reclaim their land of Bathsalthia from the Kingslayers, as well as fighting the creature Sl'Ur'Boroth, whose arrival was heralded by the local Moloids.
+Spider-Man and Deadpool hid from Itsy Bitsy in Weirdworld in the storyline of the same name, where they helped the Bogswaggers escape from the Witch Queen le Fay and reclaim their land of Bathsalthia from the Kingslayers, as well as fighting the creature Sl'Ur'Boroth, whose arrival was heralded by Moloids.

 After Sam Alexander and Nadia van Dyne were abducted by the Man-Thing of Earth-11234, the rest of the Champions followed them to Weirdworld.
 Upon arrival, they were scattered through Weirdworld with false memories and identities.
 For instance, Amadeus Cho became an orc known as Brawnhammer, Ironheart became Lady Ironheart, Ms. Marvel became Mystic Marvel, Miles Morales became a rogue named Shadow-Spider, and Snowguard became Snowgore.
-Only Riri Williams remembered the truth, accompanying Miles Morales.
+Only Ironheart remembered the truth, accompanying Miles Morales.
 The Master of the World pursued them there, and after finding and adopting the amnesiac Nadia and Sam conquered much of Weirdworld with his technology.
 Riri led an underground resistance movement with Snowguard and Ms. Marvel, and over threw the Master.
 In the process, the Champions regained their true identities, and left with the Master.

-Roxxon was revealed to have made a portal to Weirdworld in order to harness its limitless energy, only for Weirdworld's different monsters to travel to Earth wanting to kill every human.
-This includes the shapeshifting Skrullduggers when they emerge from the portal following an explosion at Roxxon.
-Weapon H, the Brood-infected human Blake, and Roxxon's Man-Thing fight the Skrullduggers as Captain America arrives to join the fight.
+Roxxon was revealed to have made a portal to Weirdworld in order to harness its limitless energy, only for Weirdworld's monsters to travel to Earth wanting to kill every human.
 When Weapon H, Blake, Man-Thing, Titania, Korg, and a disguised Black Widow travel to Weirdworld on Dario Agger's behalf, he finds that Roxxon had managed to capture Morgan le Fay in order to harness her power source.
 Thanks to a spell, Morgan le Fay takes control of Weapon H and reclaims control over the Skrullduggers with her magic as she is the only one who can control the Skrullduggers.
 It was revealed that Morgan le Fay is considered to be a queen to a displaced alien race called the Inaku.
 The group was able to escape through the portal back to Roxxon.